 The earliest catalogued items is from 1857, the latest from 2016.

-Note, only items recorded in archive catalogue are presented here, our collection contains a significant amount of material still undergoing cataloguing; the process of entering further items into the database is an ongoing task.
+Note, only those items recorded in the archive catalogue are presented here, our collection also contains a significant amount of material still undergoing cataloguing; the process of entering further items into the database is an ongoing task.
 These statistics are generated dynamically from the WOSSAC databases.

 Statistics are presented by: Date | Country | Scale